sheldonucr/ucr-eecs168-lab/lab3/README.md

 * An LVS Result with `CLEAN` for your 4-bit full adder

-* Your 4-bit full adder __PRE (Schematic) SIMULATION__ result - you need to have your test bench and the input signals should cover from 0000 to 1111
+* Your 4-bit full adder __PRE (Schematic) SIMULATION__ result - you need to have your test bench and the input signals should cover from 0000 to 1111 (Hint: the frequency of A0, A1, A2, A3, B0, B1, B2, B3 should be doubled by bit.)

 * Your 4-bit full adder __POST (Layout) SIMULATION__ result (with parasitic extraction) - you need to have your test bench and the input signals should cover from 0000 to 1111